-- 1. The Board of Examiners, following a substantiated request by a student, may grant permission to - a) replace a course in the examination programme with another course offered by the University of Groningen or another university in the Netherlands or abroad that dovetails well with the degree programme, or - b) to use one or more courses followed at the University of Groningen or another university in the Netherlands or abroad as electives in the degree programme. - 2.
-When assessing a request as referred to in Article 4.3.1, the Board of Examiners will always evaluate the coherence of the set of courses (or parts thereof) and the level of the courses followed.
+- The Board of Examiners, following a substantiated request by a student, may grant permission to - a) replace a course in the examination programme with another course offered by the University of Groningen or another university in the Netherlands or abroad that dovetails well with the degree programme, or - to use one or more courses followed at the University of Groningen or another university in the Netherlands or abroad as electives in the degree programme. - 2.
+When assessing a request as referred to in Article 4.3.1, the Board of Examiners will always evaluate the coherence of the set of courses (or parts thereof) and the level of the courses followed. - 3.
+With respect to electives from another degree programme, and requests for alternative exam regulations, the Board of Examiners of the other degree programme is authorized to assess the examinations and decide upon requests.